bbrad3/Zombie_Runner/README.md

     - [x] When survivor collides with zombie => player is removed from game
     - [x] When servivor collides with valuable => valuable is removed from game
 - [x] Create a seperate js file for classes and link to app.js
-- [] Check for game win or lose and set different view
+- [x] Check for game win or lose by creating gameStatus function
+    - [] Set different views for win/lose
 - [] Impliment the 'flashlight'
     - [] Flashlight radius is centered around player
     - [] Gameboard is black outside flashlight radius